TheCharlatan/monero/contrib/gitian/README.md

 The first step is to prepare the host environment that will be used to perform the Gitian builds.
 This guide explains how to set up the environment, and how to start the builds.

 Gitian builds are for now executed on Ubuntu 18.04 "Bionic Beaver".
+A solution is being worked on to run it in docker in the future.
 Please run Ubuntu in either a VM, or on your physical machine.
 You need to be logged in as the `gitianuser` in order to build gitian builds.
-If this user does not exist yet on your system, create him.
+If this user does not exist yet on your system, create it.

 Note that a version of `lxc-execute` higher or equal to 2.1.1 is required.
 You can check the version with `lxc-execute --version`.